 NAPA METHODIST CHURCH:

 We are a progressive and reconciling church, where everyone is welcome.
-Two Sunday morning services: a 9:30 a.m.
-Sanctuary service and an 11 a.m. modern-style Fusion Worship service held in the Asbury Room.
+Two Sunday morning services: 9:30 a.m.
+Sanctuary service and 11 a.m. modern-style Fusion Worship service held in the Asbury Room.
 Children’s Worship and Nursery are available during both services.
-Children’s Carol Choir meets between services from 10:30-11 a.m. sixth- to eighth-grade Sunday School meets at 11 a.m.
+Children’s Carol Choir meets between services from 10:30 to 11 a.m.
+6th to 8th Grade Sunday School meets at 11.
 Silent Meditation is Mondays at 5:30 p.m. in the Sanctuary.
-625 Randolph St. 253-1411, napamethodist.org.
+625 Randolph Street.
+253-1411, napamethodist.org.

 NAPA-SONOMA FRIENDS MEETING (QUAKERS):

 Sunday worship at 10 a.m.
 Silent meeting in the custom of Friends.
 Meet at the VOICES Youth Center, 780 Lincoln Ave., Napa.
 Enter at parking lot on left side of building, using door at end of wheelchair ramp.
 Quaker signs will be posted on Sunday mornings.
 We welcome visiting friends or those who are new to Quaker practice. firstname.lastname@example.org; 253-1505.

 Join us Sundays at 9:30 a.m. for Bible Study for all ages, 10:30 a.m. for worship service and a fun, interactive and energetic children’s program for preschool through fifth grade.
 Nursery provided for all Sunday services.
 2303 Trower Ave., Napa. napavalleybaptist.org; 252-2100.